khiemtt31/capoo-sd01/document/implementation/backend_conventions.md

 - **Props & DTOs:** Use TypeScript classes for DTOs to leverage decorators for validation.
 Use interfaces for internal-only type definitions.
 - **Dependency Injection:** Use NestJS's built-in DI container.
 Services should be injected into controllers/resolvers.
-- **Error Handling:** Use standard NestJS exceptions (`HttpException`, `NotFoundException`, etc.).
-Create custom exceptions for specific business logic errors.
+- **Error Handling:** All business logic errors must be raised using custom exceptions derived from `APIException` (defined in `app.core.exceptions`).
+These exceptions are automatically handled and formatted by the global exception handlers.
-- **Imports:** Order imports as follows: Node.js built-ins, external libraries, internal modules, services, entities, DTOs, types.
+- **Imports:** Order imports as follows: Python built-ins, external libraries, internal modules, services, entities, DTOs, types.

 ## 3. Database and Entities